Felixdiamond/deepseek-on-android/README.md

    - Ensure device is in high-performance mode
    - Check CPU governor: `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor`

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [DeepSeek AI](https://github.com/deepseek-ai) for the amazing models